Call for Guest Editors! / Ongoing

 >We only accept submissions in electronic formats: Written submissions should be in Microsoft Word.
 Image submissions should be in jpeg, attached to the email containing the submission, with a maximum file size of 1 MB per image.
 Film submissions should be uploaded to Vimeo with a link to the film provided in the submission email.
 If you are interested in submitting a film or multimedia piece and have questions, please contact the Managing Editor(s) [feralfeminisms[at]gmail[dot]com].
 All art and non-text based submissions should be accompanied by an artist statement of at least 500 words that outlines the goals of the work and how it engages with the relevant CFP.

 >Email submissions to the current Guest Editor(s) (see contact emails as per the relevant CFP) and to the Managing Editor(s) of Feral Feminisms [feralfeminisms[at]gmail[dot]com].

 >A separate document with the contributor’s name and email, affiliated school or organization (if applicable), a 100-word abstract, and a 60-word biography.

 >For written submissions, prepare your file as follows: 1 inch (2.54 cm) margins.
-Times New Roman 12pt.
+Times New Roman.
+12pt font.
 Double spaced.
 Include page number in header.
 Headings should be bolded and in sentence case.

 >The author(s) should ensure that their name does not appear in the manuscript or creative work, or in the text in a way that will compromise the anonymity of the peer review process.
 Citations to an author’s/authors’ own works should be made in a way that does not compromise anonymity.

 >Do not simultaneously offer your article to another publication.
 The author(s) always retains copyright of their work.
 The author(s) may republish their work provided they request permission from the Managing Editors and agree to acknowledge that it initially appeared in Feral Feminisms.

 STATEMENT ON COPYRIGHT